pciet/wichess/docs/promotion.md

 In chess promotion is when a pawn reaches the last rank on the other side of the board.
 When that happens the player chooses to replace it with a knight, bishop, rook, or queen.

 The promotion game state/condition is a special case.
 Unlike check, which in Wisconsin Chess is just an indication to the player without any gameplay changes, promotion affects the turn structure by requiring a second action after moving.
-Additionally, for the guard pawn, reverse promotion is possible where a promotion choice is needed without a move being made by the player.
+Additionally, for the asserts characteristic, reverse promotion is possible where a promotion choice is needed without a move being made by the player.

 This document specifies the variety of communication ordering between the webpage and host for promotion.

-An arrow ```->``` toward the host (the wichess program) indicates an HTTP request, and the arrow away from the host toward a player (game.js in a web browser or the opponent) is the HTTP response.
+An arrow ```->``` toward the host running the wichess process indicates an HTTP request, and the arrow away from the host toward a player (game.js in a web browser or the opponent) is the HTTP response.
 A lone arrow away from the host is a WebSocket message which is asynchronous, unlike HTTP which requires a request for a response from the host.

 ## Normal Communication Sequence